Web3MADE/3Lance/README.md

 ## Day 3 & 4

 Skeleton UI finished & Privy login configured.
 Next steps are to implement Account Abstraction (understand how to fund paymaster) and implement a Schema for jobs with a resolver contract to handle payments upon completion.

+### Gelato Experience

+Currently unable to perform sponsored transactions via GelatoSDK's `sponsoredCall()` method.
+For the EAS `attestByDelegation()` method, it doesn't work at all - I've asked in the Discord but had no response.

+So, I deployed a basic `Counter.sol` contract to test the `sponsoredCall()` GelatoSDK method on the `increment()` method.
+Whilst the transaction was `ExecSuccess`, the contract never actually interacted with the `Counter.sol` so I'm not sure what happened there...

+The steps for making a sponsoredCall for the attestByDelegation:

+1. Received a signature from the `useWallets()` hook from `PrivySDK`
+2. This signature string was split via `Signature.from()` from `ethers`
+3. The EAS Optimism sepolia contract address, ABI and the signer was passed to the `new ethers.Contract()` method to return an EAS contract instance.
+4. The EAS contract instance was used to receive an unsigned transaction from passing the `DelegatedAttestationRequest` argument into the `populateTransaction()` method.
+5. An API call was made to an endpoint containg the GelatoSDK.
+This is where the GelatoSDK would attempt to make a transaction but kept cancelling the requests, or in the case of the `Counter.sol` contract, did not interact with the contract at all and yet was `ExecSuccess`...